 Onboard the train – 4 beds in each room.
 Comfortable and clean

-- Museum of the Semipalatinsk Test Site – a detailed and deep explanation of what this place is, what happened here, and what affect their inventions can have.
+- Museum of the Semipalatinsk Test Site – a detailed and deep explanation of what this place is, what happened here, and what effect their inventions can have.
 Some machines from that time are displayed here too. (note: this museum opens and closes at the whim of higher powers, so its opening cannot be 100% confirmed)

 - Next stop is Chagan – once a deeply secret long-range bomber base.
 Now a deeply abandoned former long-range bomber base.
 See the massive runways, the remaining ammunition hangars, and the collapsing main buildings of the base.
 Plus the garrison town nearby which housed the base staff from 1954 to 1994 and now stands completely stripped like a spooky post-apocalyptic warning.
 A bit of UrbEx here to finish the day.